Resources for Controversial Issue

 Step 3: Picking a Controversial Issue Topic and Creating a Working Thesis

-- Review the following lists of possible topics: 50 Argumentative Topics
+An educational database that provides background and analysis on over 360 social issues. - Review the following lists of possible topics: 50 Argumentative Topics

 Step 4: Finding and Evaluating Credible Sources